Safe-DS/DSL/docs/api/safeds/data/tabular/transformation/Imputer.md

 |------|------|-------------|
 | `result1` | [`List<String>`][safeds.lang.List] | A list of names of the added columns, ordered as they will appear in the table. |

-??? quote "Stub code in `table_transformer.sdsstub`"
+??? quote "Stub code in `TableTransformer.sdsstub`"

     ```sds linenums="49"
     @Pure